JeremyLewis5/setting-up-a-dev-environment/README.md

 `brew install --cask google-chrome firefox visual-studio-code iterm2`

-If you prefer Brave or Chromium, you can substitutde `chromium` or `brave-browser` for `google-chrome` in the above line.
+If you prefer Brave or Chromium, you can substitute `chromium` or `brave-browser` for `google-chrome` in the above line.
 (Or put them all in?)

 ## Git Configuration